padzak/shop/README.md

 3. Fix - API resolved without sending a response for /api/order/create, this may result in stalled requests.
 4. For testing card payments use "4242 4242 4242 4242"
 5. Stripe documentation - https://stripe.com/docs/upgrades/manage-payment-methods
 6. Provide a valid `return_url` in payWithStripe.js endpoint
 7. Find a better alternative than Stripe - 3,5% fee
 8. Paypal script provider - check which wrapping of PayPalScriptProvider will be better - currently implemented or one in video 134 2:50

 ## image upload

 1. find out if cloudinary is the best option
-2.
+2. Check if delete endpoint for cloudinary works as intended

 ## admin

 ### Categories

 1. Create category error is enormous for some reason - the enormous error is displayed when user is not authorized
-2. For some reason the errors are stacking up one below another - probably a toastify issue
+2. For some reason the errors are stacking up one below another - probably a toastify issue (same goes for successes)

 ### admin dashboard

-1. Check if user._id and order._id keys in <tr> elements are correct (pages/admin/dashboard/index.js)
+1. Check if user.\_id and order.\_id keys in <tr> elements are correct (pages/admin/dashboard/index.js)